richardm/richardm.github.io/docs/principles/index.md

 - Hire some assertive people. **Assertive people move things forward.** They’re decisive when the team is spinning in circles.
 But some people are unaware they’re being aggressive rather than assertive. **Assertive people say what needs to be said.** And they're often willing to say it when others are not.
 Good assertiveness looks like Being Bold.
 Bad assertiveness looks like being un-Inclusive.
 - **Recognize the difference between assertive vs aggressive.** Assertive people challenge the team to improve; aggressive people sacrifice others to advance their goals.
 - **Teams are the minimum unit of delivery.** Not the individual.
 Teams—not individuals—are responsible for delivering features.
 Teams—not individuals—are responsible for quality.
 Estimates should be based on the team’s capacity, not an individual’s capacity.
 - **Avoid single points of failure.** This applies to people as well as systems.
+The magic number is three.
+That way, when the primary goes out, you still have redundancy.
+The worst time to train a backup is when the new primary is already overwhelmed with their new responsibilities.
+Train your backup's backup before you need them.
 - Every line of code should have a clear owner; code that is owned by everyone is not owned by anyone.
 Code should only be owned by teams, not individuals.

 ## Principles for Getting Things Done